-- Dirac's theorem: If the degree of each node is at least n/2, the graph contains a Hamiltonian path. - Ore's theorem: If the sum of degrees of each non-adjacent pair of nodes is at least n, the graph contains a Hamiltonian path.
+• Ore's theorem [47]: If the sum of degrees of each non-adjacent pair of nodes is at least n, the graph contains a Hamiltonian path.

 A common property in these theorems and other results is that they guarantee the existence of a Hamiltonian if the graph has a large number of edges.
 This makes sense, because the more edges the graph contains, the more possibilities there is to construct a Hamiltonian graph.